yazz/VisualJS/README.md

+### What is Yazz Pilot's long term vision?
+Yazz Pilot's long term vision is to have an army of autonomous physical and virtual robots which can assist human kind.
+One example use case is small robots that can enter the bloodstream and cure diseases in realtime.
+Initial versions of Yazz may look like a simple app builder, but we actually believe in a world without apps.
+Building apps is just a necessary stepping stone to building fully autonomous robot helpers

+### Why doesn't Yazz let me edit mutliple files as a tree like a traditional IDE?
+Yazz breaks down all problems into components which are a single function.
+A component can call other components as well if needed

 ### Is Yazz Production ready?
 Who should use Yazz today?
 Anyone wishing to build a web UI on top of a web service.

+### How does Yazz relate to Visual Basic?
+The author is a huge fan opf Visual Basic 6 and earlier, and the VBX/OCX component ecosystems that existed in the 1990s, so the author of Yazz is trying to recreate the Visual Basic 6 ecosystem in Javascript.

+### What is the basic Unit of code in Yazz?
+A component is the basic unit of code in Yazz, represented as a function in a .pilot text file.

+### How does Yazz differ from Visual Basic?
+The Visual basic style development environment in Yazz is just a Yazz component itself.
+Other development paradigms can also be built in, with a VR/AR development environment planned for the future using Oculus Quest and WebXR.

 ### How much will Yazz cost?
 Yazz Pilot is free to download and use.
 We will be releasing a hosted version at some point.

+### Does Yazz use AI?
+Not yet, but AI is planned in the future for machine vision and learning algorithms.
+Also AI may be used to match component inputs and outputs and for intelligent code completion in the IDE.

 ### What does Yazz mean by Self Service?
 When we say Self Service we mean that Yazz can be used by people who are not Professional programmers.

 ### Is there commercial support for Pilot?
 If you require commercial support then please go to https://yazz.com